 You can link or unlink certain payment methods such as a credit card, debit card, a U.S. bank account or PayPal Credit to your PayPal account.
 You can also link a Balance Account to your personal account as a payment method and unlink the Balance Account by withdrawing all funds and closing it.
 Before linking a bank account, you should review and understand the consumer protection rights and remedies available for different payment sources under the Electronic Fund Transfer Act (EFTA) and Fair Credit Billing Act (FCBA).
+Please also refer to Authorization to Charge Your Payment Method for additional terms regarding our authority to charge your linked payment methods and your right to revoke our authority to charge such payment methods.

 Please keep your payment method information current (e.g., credit card number and expiration date).
 If this information changes, we may update it using information and third-party sources available to us without any action on your part.
-If you do not want us to update your card information, you may remove your payment method from your PayPal account.
+If you do not want us to update your payment method information, you may unlink that payment method by removing it from your PayPal account.
 If we update your payment method, we will keep any preference setting attached to such payment method.
-You may choose to confirm your card, so that we can verify that the card is valid and that you are the card owner.
-To do this, we will charge \$1.95 to the card.
-After the card is confirmed, we will immediately refund this amount to the card.
+You may need to confirm your payment method, so we can verify that it is valid and belongs to you.
+To do this, you authorize us to make credits and debits to your payment method as follows: